-Whether you're thinking of picking the Dash, or just wondering what exactly it can do, here's our breakdown of what you can do with the buds, plus a few tips that will make them even easier to use.
+That's a lot of praise, so if you're considering whether to pick up the Dash Pro, pick up the original Dash on a deal, or just want to know exactly what they can do, here's our breakdown of what the buds are capable of, plus a few tips that will make them even easier to use.

 Read this: The best fitness tracker to buy

 Any questions?
 Let us know in the comments section below.

 What is Bragi Dash and Dash Pro?

 Technically, we should be calling them Bragi The Dash, but we imagine most people are more used to them being referred to as Bragi Dash.
 They're Bragi's first-generation hearables.
 The second generation, which is a re-engineered version of the original, is called Bragi Dash Pro.

 Compatible with iPhones and Android phones, you can stream music from them, answer calls and track three sports; running, cycling and swimming.
 They also work as an MP3 player so you can load up music and leave your smartphone behind at home.

 The Dash Pro is available in two different versions.
 There's the regular Dash Pro, which comes in at $329, which comes with all the smart features an inEar assistant.
 Then there's the Dash Pro Tailored by Starkey for $599.
 The big difference, and the reason for that massive price hike, is that you can go ahead and get an injection mold of your ears so that your Dash Pro perfectly fits.

 If you just want something a little more basic, Bragi also has The Headphone, which is a pair of wireless buds that cost significantly less than the Dash.
 It costs $149.
 However, it does lack the activity tracking and live translation skills of its bigger brother.

 If you're just going to use the Dash Pro to listen to music from Spotify, Apple Music or another music streaming service then pairing is really easy.
 It's essentially the same as connecting a pair of Bluetooth headphones.